The fish's future is bright, collaborative study suggests

 Hare knew that the Atlantic croaker would be an excellent species of fish for such a study since its survival is directly related to temperature changes.
 Millions of pounds of this mild-flavored fish are caught in the United States every year.
 In the winter, croakers travel to shallow bay areas along the U.S. northeast coast and lay eggs.
 Once hatched, the young fish have a better chance of making it to adulthood when winters are warm.
 To figure out how climate change might affect croakers, Hare needed the right kind of climate information.

-So Hare gave Mike Alexander, of PSD, a call.
+So Hare gave Mike Alexander, of the ESRL Physical Sciences Division (PSD), a call.
 The two had previously served together on a scientific committee, and Hare knew Alexander worked with climate data.